diogovalentte/homarr-iframes/docs/SOURCES.md

 - `INTERNAL_NETDATA_ADDRESS`: your Netdata instance address, like `https://sub.domain.com` or `http://192.168.1.45:8080`.
 - `NETDATA_TOKEN`: an access token used to access your Netdata instance API to get your alarms.
 See how to get it [here](https://learn.netdata.cloud/docs/netdata-cloud/authentication-&-authorization/api-tokens).

-## Radarr, Sonarr, and Prowlarr
+## Radarr, Sonarr, Lidarr, and Prowlarr

-Shows health messages from your [Sonarr](https://github.com/Sonarr/Sonarr), [Radarr](https://github.com/Radarr/Radarr), and [Prowlarr](https://github.com/Prowlarr/Prowlarr) instances, like when an index fails or Sonarr can't connect to a download client.
+Shows health messages from your [Sonarr](https://github.com/Sonarr/Sonarr), [Radarr](https://github.com/Radarr/Radarr), [Lidarr](https://github.com/Lidarr/Lidarr), and [Prowlarr](https://github.com/Prowlarr/Prowlarr) instances, like when an index fails or Sonarr can't connect to a download client.

 - `SONARR_ADDRESS`: your Sonarr instance address, like `https://sub.domain.com` or `http://192.168.1.45:8080`.
 - `INTERNAL_SONARR_ADDRESS`: your Sonarr instance address, like `https://sub.domain.com` or `http://192.168.1.45:8080`.